gadget-inc/js-clients/packages/react/README.md

 This library wraps [urql](https://github.com/FormidableLabs/urql) to communicate with a Gadget-generated API, so it benefits from all of the same [features](https://github.com/FormidableLabs/urql/blob/main/README.md#-features) as `urql` as well!

+`@gadgetinc/react` is built on top of [`@gadgetinc/client-hooks`](https://github.com/gadget-inc/js-clients/tree/main/packages/client-hooks), which provides framework-agnostic hook implementations, and [`@gadgetinc/core`](https://github.com/gadget-inc/js-clients/tree/main/packages/core), which defines the core types and interfaces for all Gadget clients.

 ## Installation

 `@gadgetinc/react` is a companion package to the JavaScript client package generated for your Gadget app, so you must install the JS client for your app, and then install this package.